 New Windsor, NY 12553

-• Bus/train: Leprechaun Lines runs a $1 shuttle bus on its Newburgh-Beacon-Stewart commuter line (except on New Year’s Day, Presidents’ Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas), which connects to the Beacon train station.
+• Bus/train: Leprechaun Lines runs a $1 shuttle bus on its Newburgh-Beacon-Stewart commuter line on weekdays (except holidays) that stops at the Beacon train station.
 There, use Metro-North Railroad for direct service to Grand Central Terminal ($22 for peak, $16.75 for off-peak); the fare for senior citizens and disabled passengers is $11; except on morning peak trains to Grand Central, the fare for up to four children ages 5–11 is $1 each with a fare-paying adult, otherwise the fare for children ages 5–11 is $11 peak and $8.50 off-peak; children 4 and younger ride Metro-North for free); approximately 120 minutes to Midtown Manhattan.

-New York City has two main rail stations in Midtown: Grand Central Terminal (on the east side) and Penn Station (on the west side).
+New York City has two main rail stations in Midtown Manhattan: Grand Central Terminal (on the east side) and Penn Station (on the west side).
 There is access to numerous subway and bus lines from each station.
 Grand Central is home to Metro-North Railroad, which goes to NYC suburbs in New York and Connecticut.
-Penn Station is home to the following: Long Island Rail Road, a commuter railroad serving Long Island and parts of Queens and Brooklyn; Amtrak, the US national passenger railroad, serving many points throughout the country; and NJ Transit, a commuter railroad serving New Jersey.
+Penn Station is home to the following: Long Island Rail Road, a commuter railroad serving Long Island and parts of Queens and Brooklyn; Amtrak, the US national passenger railroad, serving many points throughout the United States and Canada; and NJ Transit, a commuter railroad serving New Jersey and parts of Pennsylvania.

 Grand Central Terminal